AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/index.md

 #### Example Java-based client

 For example code of a client that decouples consumption and processing, you can view and copy the `[LivestreamConsumer.java file](https://github.com/AdobeDocs/analytics-2.0-apis/blob/main/resources/java/livestream/LivestreamConsumer.java)`.
+The example code includes annotations to describe the functions of the code.
 Adobe also provides [XML-based resources](https://github.com/AdobeDocs/analytics-2.0-apis/blob/main/resources/java/livestream/pom.xml) for implementing this configuration.

 #### Handling redirects

 Many client libraries remove the Authorization header on a redirect.
-The example `LivestreamConsumer.java` referenced above shows how to handle redirects manually to avoid this issue, including the following lines
+The example [`LivestreamConsumer.java`](https://github.com/AdobeDocs/analytics-2.0-apis/blob/main/resources/java/livestream/LivestreamConsumer.java#L66-L70) shows how to handle redirects manually to avoid this issue, including the following lines

 ```java
  private HttpURLConnection getConnection(final String streamUrl, final String accessToken) throws IOException {